-Summarize your organization's KEY financial and marketplace PERFORMANCE RESULTS by market SEGMENTS OR CUSTOMER groups, as appropriate.
+Summarize your organization's KEY financial and marketplace PERFORMANCE RESULTS by market SEGMENTS OR PATIENT and STAKEHOLDER groups, as appropriate.
 Include appropriate comparative data.

 - a.
-Financial and Market RESULTS - (1) What are your current LEVELS and TRENDS IN KEY MEASURES OF INDICATORS OF financial PERFORMANCE, including aggregate MEASURES of financial return, financial viability, or budgetary PERFORMANCE, as appropriate? - (2) What are your current LEVELS and TRENDS in KEY MEASURES OF INDICATORS of marketplace PERFORMANCE, including market share or position, market and market share growth, and new markets entered, as appropriate?
+Financial and Market RESULTS - (1) What are your current levels and trends in key measures or indicators of financial performance, including aggregate measures of financial return, financial viability, or budgetary performance, as appropriate? - (2) What are your current LEVELS and TRENDS in KEY MEASURES OF INDICATORS of marketplace PERFORMANCE, including market share or position, market and market share growth, and new markets entered, as appropriate?